Relationship THERAPY in San Francisco

 Couple sharing umbrella on boardwalk, illustrating support and partnership in therapy.

-Do You Still Have Concerns About Relationship Therapy?
+Do You Still Have Questions About Relationship Therapy?

 Profile of contemplative woman, expressing thoughtfulness before starting relationship therapy.

-I had a bad experience in therapy once and it left me a little hesitant.
+I had a rough experience in therapy once and it left me feeling a bit hesitant.

-Feeling judged or misunderstood never helps the healing process, so I completely understand your reticence.
-If you experienced a breach of trust, just know that I intend to support you without judgment, bias, or an agenda.
+Feeling judged or misunderstood can interfere with the healing process, so it makes sense to feel cautious.
+If you have experienced a breach of trust, I want you to know that I aim to offer a space that is steady, thoughtful, and without judgment or agenda.

 Woman walking on beach at sunset, symbolizing hope and healing through relationship therapy.

-I don’t know if therapy can help with my relationship issues.
+I don’t know how therapy would help with my relationship IssuEs.

 Sometimes, a slight shift in perspective on the nature of a relationship problem can create a meaningful opportunity for resolution.